ent-tbm/entgvsd1/sphinx/source/building.rst

 Download EntGVSD Source
 -----------------------

 Download the EntGVSD source from the Simplex git server.

+If you are outside the NASA network, download a snapshot of the code from:
+* link TBA on NASA-approved git site.

-One must be connected to the NASA network for this to work (replace ``<ndcusername>`` with your NDC username):
+If you are inside the NASA network, (replace ``<ndcusername>`` with your NDC username):

 .. code-block:: bash